 Profile

-Andréa Becker is a mixed-methods medical sociologist researching “contested medical practices,” or elements of medicine that are imbued with polarizing cultural meanings.
+Andréa Becker (she/they) is a medical sociologist researching “contested medical practices,” or elements of healthcare that are stigmatized or controversial.
 As part of this agenda, Dr. Becker examines how inequality manifests at every stage of human reproduction—from contraception and sterilization, abortion and birth, to sexual experiences.
-Her forthcoming book Unchoosable: Hysterectomy, Gender, and Stratified Reproduction (NYU Press 2025) examines contemporary experiences with hysterectomy from a trans-inclusive reproductive justice framework.
-This work draws on 100 qualitative interviews with people who have had or are considering a hysterectomy to manage a chronic illness and/or as part of gender-affirming care.
+Her first book Get It Out: On the Politics of Hysterectomy (NYU Press 2025) examines hysterectomy from a trans-inclusive reproductive justice framework and interrogates the idea of reproductive "choices."
+Current projects include examining how men benefit from their partner's ability to access abortion.
+To learn more about Dr. Becker's work, visit andrea-becker.com.